Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph

+\end{example} We will give a graphical proof of this special case in Example~\ref{ex:continued} at the end of Subsection~\ref{subsec:couplinggraphical}, following a graphical version of the aforementioned coupling argument.
+This is independent of the measure-valued constructions to be introduced in the next section, and which are needed to prove Theorem~\ref{thm:maintheorem} in full generality.
+So, the reader who is looking to get a `feel' for these arguments before diving into the technical details is encouraged to skip ahead.

 \begin{remark} In this work, we consider a finite-alleles model of mutation.
 However, we stress that our arguments do not rely on the concrete form of the mutation model.
-In particular, the extension to the infinite alleles / infinite sites model would be straightforward. \end{remark} It is important to note that the outer sum in \eqref{samplingformula} runs over \emph{all} types, including the empty type $\epsilon$ in which case the inner sum runs over all subsets $A$ of $S$.
-To prove Theorem~\ref{thm:maintheorem}, we start by introducing a slightly different version of the ARG which, albeit slightly more involved than the graphical construction at a first glance, is better suited to our purposes.
+In particular, the extension to the infinite alleles / infinite sites model would be straightforward. \end{remark}

+To prove Theorem~\ref{thm:maintheorem}, we start by introducing a slightly different version of the ARG which, albeit slightly more involved than the graphical construction at a first glance, is better suited to technical purposes.